Obsessive-Compulsive Disorder (OCD)

 - Life skills training

-To be effective, co-occurring disorders including obsessive-compulsive disorder must be treated simultaneously, in the same location, and by the same treatment team.
-Our expertly trained professionals address co-occurring disorders through multidisciplinary, medically intensive programming.
-Together, our treatment teams attend not only to our patients’ physical and mental needs but also the psychological and spiritual needs.
-Our highly trained staff — from our medical professionals to licensed therapists and psychiatrists — meet every day to discuss patient cases and collaborate on solutions.
-This integrated treatment model has been proven to improve outcomes and quality of life.
+To be effective, addiction and obsessive-compulsive disorder treatment must be managed simultaneously, in the same location, and by the same treatment team.
+Our expertly trained professionals address co-occurring disorders through multidisciplinary programming at every level of care.
+At the detox and residential levels of care, we also offer medically intensive support for many psychiatric concerns, such as OCD and PTSD compulsions.
+Working together, our treatment teams will attend to your physical and mental needs and your psychological and spiritual needs.
+Our highly trained staff — from our medical professionals to licensed therapists and psychiatrists — meet daily to discuss your case and collaborate on solutions.
+This integrated treatment model has been proven to improve OCD recovery outcomes and quality of life.

-We offer rigorous psychological testing CBR in Florida, tests such as:
+We offer rigorous psychological testing in Florida, including: